DeanLeong/LiftLog/README.md

 2 - A "Saved Workouts" page of the previously submitted workouts.

-3 - Navbar to other pages.
+3 - Navbar to other pages - availible on all pages.

-4 - A lg to kg calculator page, navbar to other pages.
+4 - A lg to kg calculator page.

 #### PostMVP